1. What is a Binary Search Tree (BST)?

 A Binary Search Tree is a binary tree in which:

-• All nodes in the left subtree of X have values less than X.
+X:- All nodes in the left subtree of

-• All nodes in the right subtree of X have values greater than X.
+- All nodes in the left subtree of

 This property is recursively true for all nodes in the tree.